Course Syllabus

 Student Code of Conduct and Academic Integrity

-You are required to follow the Bellevue College Student Code regarding proper student conduct.
+You are required to follow the Bellevue College Student Code Links to an external site. regarding proper student conduct.
 Failure to properly cite may result in a zero for the assignment, and possibly an F for the course.
 Breaches of Academic Integrity, such as cheating and plagiarism, will be reported.
 It is considered a serious offense to present someone else’s words or ideas as if they were your own.
 All quotations, paraphrasing, and references must be properly cited.
 This means that if you use any materials or people when preparing the assignment (including the textbook), you must provide a list of these materials with your assignment.
 For any words that you did not write, you must put quotation marks around them (“ ”) and cite them (write down who wrote them).
 If you have any questions about whether your work will be interpreted as cheating or academic plagiarism, contact me before turning in the assignment.
 I am more than happy to work with you to make sure all of your sources are properly cited.
-For more information on what plagiarism is, see Indiana University’s page on Plagiarism: What It is and How to Recognize and Avoid It - Monica
+For more information on what plagiarism is, see Indiana University’s page on Plagiarism: What It is and How to Recognize and Avoid It Links to an external site. - Monica

 Accessibility